razor-network/docs/docs/Delegation/Unstake.md

 ### Step 4

-Unstake function works in only three states of an Epoch  Commit, Reveal and Confirm.
+Unstake function works in only Confirm State.
 To check the current state of an Epoch go to the “Participants” tab from the menu on the left side on RazorScan and you will see the state, like in the picture below:

 ![Screenshot](/img/8.png)